PalisadoesFoundation/talawa-docs/docs/internships/outreachy/introduction.md

 ## Getting Started

-This section outlines all you need to know about getting involved with the Palisadoes Foundation's GSoC program:
+This section outlines all you need to know about getting involved with the Palisadoes Foundation's Outreachy program:

 1. [Learn about Outreachy](https://www.outreachy.org).
 2. Decide if you are [eligible for Outreachy](https://www.outreachy.org/docs/applicant/#eligibility).